How do you define the onboarding process?

 - The user sees your promise in the biggest heading of the homepage.

-- The user absorbs the content and material that is trying to convince the user that your product or app is the best choice to deliver him or her that promise.
+- The user absorbs the content and material that is trying to convince them that your product or app is the best choice to deliver him or her that promise.

 - The user is convinced, and creates an account.